-They become tables, chairs, a creative canvas, a place to practice hammering nails, a climbing frame, a test of balance, even a cubby house.
+They have become tables, chairs, a creative canvas, a place to practice hammering nails, a climbing frame, a test of balance, even a cubby house!

 If you are not lucky enough to have lumps of wood delivered to your door, keep your eye out for people removing trees.
 Often council workers removing street trees are more than happy to load a few stumps into your boot to take home.

 Toy buckets never seem to last long at our house.
 They quickly become brittle when left in the sun, then the handles break or the buckets crack.
-So I’ve given up on buying official ‘sand pit toys’ and our sandpit is now stocked with pots and pans from the op shop (thrift store) and containers from the recycle bin.
+So I’ve given up on buying official ‘sand pit toys’ and our sandpit is now stocked with containers from the recycle bin and pots and pans from the op shop (thrift store).

 Large food grade buckets are great for transporting water, making huge sand castles or storing other items, and are often given away by food-related businesses.
 Our local ice cream shop periodically has a pile of ten litre buckets to give away.